 Recently, Hawk shot a photo story for the 33rd Annual Doo Dah Parade, which was a parade that took place in Ocean City, New Jersey on April 14.
 This parade is held in order to honor the end of tax season, as well as bring in the summer.

 But, the highlight of the parade?

 That would be the 500 basset hounds that were in attendance.

 “The biggest part of the parade is the basset hounds and it’s a fundraiser for the tri-state basset hound rescue,” Hawk said.
-“They raise money by walking around during the parade and this is how they earned money to help out the basset hounds that are in need.”
+“They raise money by walking around during the parade and this is how they earn money to help out the basset hounds that are in need.”

 Money earned would be used to cover medical funds for basset hounds and other treatments that would help them with adoption.

-Ears flopped and drool flew as the basset hounds participated in the basset hound olympics.
+Ears flopped and drool flew as the basset hounds participated in the basset hound Olympics.
 They participated in events such as the 10-meter sprint, 15-meter hurdles, and the high jump.

 Hawk was born in 1964 where he grew up in Wilmington, Delaware.
 He was raised by his father and mother, Tom and Lee.
 Wilmington is the most populated city in the state of Delaware and Hawk remembered it fondly.

 “Wilmington was nice I played sports when I was younger so I was able to stay out of trouble for the most part,” Hawk said.